 Hire the right ghostwriter for you

 Following these guidelines, you can quickly narrow down the candidates who could potentially be the right ghostwriter for you.
 Once you’ve done this homework, set up a time to talk to the writer about your story.
 You want to be sure that you are able to communicate easily and that there is an immediate and budding chemistry between you two about the project.
 That’s important as this will be a long-term relationship.

-If you’re interested in learning more about the steps that follow, check out my article on How to Effectively Work with a Ghostwriter.
-It’s a fun and rewarding adventure.
+If you’re interested in learning more about how to find the right ghostwriter, check out my book: Your Guide to Hiring a Ghostwriter.